suzubu/scroll-grow-feature/README.md

-# 🌀 Lenis Scroll Zoom Grid
+# 🌀 Scroll Grow Feature

 > A scroll-activated visual layout built with GSAP, ScrollTrigger, and Lenis for fluid transitions, zooming image panels, and dynamic layout effects.